n8n-io/n8n-docs/docs/nodes/nodes-library/core-nodes/If/README.md

 ## Example Usage

 This workflow executes two different *Set* nodes based on the output given by an *IF* node.
-You can also find the [workflow](https://n8n.io/workflows/581) on the website.
-This example usage workflow would use the following four nodes.
+You can also find the [workflow](https://n8n.io/workflows/581) on n8n.io.
+This example usage workflow would use the following nodes.
 - [Start](../../core-nodes/Start/README.md)
 - [Function](../../core-nodes/Function/README.md)
 - [IF]()